danielsreichenbach/mopaq/docs/mopaq-format.md

     /// The language of the file (Windows LANGID)
     locale: u16,  // 0 = default/neutral

-    /// The platform the file is used for
+    /// The platform the file is used for (vestigial field)
+    /// NOTE: This field exists in the format but is always 0 in practice.
+    /// Blizzard uses separate archives (e.g., base-Win.MPQ, base-OSX.MPQ)
+    /// instead of platform codes within archives.
-    platform: u16,  // 0 = default platform
+    platform: u16,  // Always 0 in all known archives

     /// Block table index or special value:
     /// - 0xFFFFFFFF: Empty entry, has always been empty